5 things that are changing Social Media Marketing and how brands can keep up

 Just take a look at these stats:

-Using messaging apps as a part of your business means that your customers will be able to reach you quickly and easily through platforms that they are very familiar with.
+Using messaging apps as part of your business means that your customers will be able to reach you quickly and easily through platforms that they are very familiar with.
 This will improve customer experience and make your brand more customer centric.

 Ultimately, change is good for business and even if an update seems to be consumer-focused, it likely comes with an opportunity for smart brands.